-Vetiver leaves are generally useful by-products of soil and water conservation measures, not a fodder grass.
-Nevertheless, Vetiver can be planted as the main fodder crop under certain conditions.
-(See Part 4.2, where Vetiver was used for soil rehabilitation in Ninh Thuan Province).
-Vetiver shoots are nutritious when cut (pruned) at intervals between one and three months, depending on climatic conditions.
+Vetiver leaves are generally useful by-products of soil and water conservation measures.
+Vetiver leaves are nutritious when cut (pruned) at intervals between one and three months, depending on climatic conditions.
 Their nutrient content, like many tropical grasses, varies according to season, growth stage and soil fertility.

-When Vetiver is used for other purposes, fodder may prove an added value.
-After an extremely harsh winter in Quang Binh province, Vetiver was the only green fodder available; the cold had killed the other grasses.
-Further, Vetiver grass growing on pig farm waste contains high contents of crude protein, carotene and lutein, relatively lower contents of Ca, Fe, Cu Mn and Zn, and acceptable levels of heavy metal, Pb, As and Cd (Pingxiang Liu 2003).
+In India when vetiver is chopped by a manual forage chopper domestic buffaloes find the grass totally palatable.
+When vetiver is used for other purposes, fodder may prove an added value.
+After an extremely harsh winter in Quang Binh province, vetiver was the only green fodder available; the cold had killed the other grasses.
+Further, vetiver grass growing on pig farm waste contains high contents of crude protein, carotene and lutein, relatively lower contents of Ca, Fe, Cu, Mn and Zn, and acceptable levels of heavy metal, Pb, As and Cd (Pingxiang Liu 2003).

-Photo 12: Left: buffalo graze on Vetiver bordering dike; right: cattle eat young Vetiver
+Photo 11: Left: buffalo graze on vetiver bordering dike; right: cattle eat young vetiver.